Vassar-Marketplace/marketplaceApp/README.md

     - (Create) A new message

+Part 2 use cases:
+[X] - User is directed to "CreateProfile" screen and click "Done" [X] - User can logout

 Gif of part 2:
 <img src="Simulator Screen Recording - iPhone 13 Pro Max - 2022-05-01 at 19.44.01.gif" width=800><br>